Legnica: Early Poland

+Bolesław's period in Legnica, as the Poland senior's residence, lasted until around the mid-1160s, when Bolesław the Tall, son of Władysław the Exile, returned to Silesia.
+In 1163, Emperor Frederick Barbarossa, through diplomatic channels (the treaty was signed in Nuremberg), forced Bolesław the Curly to return the sons of Władysław the Exile to their father's district.
+The reason Bolesław the Curly agreed to accept the exiles this time was that after Władysław's death, his sons, being younger than him and lacking support in Poland, did not pose a direct threat to his Senior position, and Bolesław's return to Silesia ultimately neutralized the threat of Imperial intervention.
+Bolesław the Curly adequately secured his position by retaining military garrisons in the main strongholds of the Silesian province (Legnica, as well as Głogów, Wrocław, Opole, and Racibórz).

-Legnica became famous for the battle that took place at Legnickie Pole near the city on 9 April 1241 during the First Mongol invasion of Poland.
+Later Legnica became famous for the battle that took place at Legnickie Pole near the city on 9 April 1241 during the First Mongol invasion of Poland.
 The Christian army of the Polish duke Henry II the Pious of Silesia, supported by feudal nobility, which included in addition to Poles, Bavarian miners and military orders and Czech troops, was decisively defeated by the Mongols.
 The Mongols killed Henry and destroyed his forces, then turned south to rejoin the rest of the Mongol armies, which were massing at the Plain of Mohi in Hungary via Moravia against a coalition of King Bela IV and his armies, and Bela's Kipchak allies.